If you can’t decide whether you should develop your app or website in-house or outsource development, you’ve come to the right place.

 Ensuring skill versatility and team scalability

-Whether you hire an outsourcing company or separate freelancers, they’ll already be equipped with everything they need to get the job done, including a workspace and equipment.
+Whether you hire an outsourcing web development company or separate freelancers, they’ll already be equipped with everything they need to get the job done, including a workspace and equipment.
 No office-related costs will be on you, which will cut your spending significantly, especially if your project is relatively long.

 Additionally, when there’s a decrease in activity within a project, you can put the project on hold and come back to it later with the same people working on it (granted, you’ll have to negotiate with the team beforehand).
 With in-house development, you can lose your employees to other companies when there’s no work for them, and luring them back will be far more challenging.

 Good outsourcers — teams and individual freelancers — usually have several projects lined up.
 To keep up with everything, they set deadlines and meet them.
 Besides, most outsourcing agreements include fines for violating deadlines without an acceptable reason.
 This means that with the exception of some really unexpected circumstances, a team of outsourcers will deliver your project in a timely manner.
 In-house teams, by virtue of being more flexible with changes and fixes, can fail to meet strict deadlines.